sensu/sensu-docs-legacy/source/docs/0.21/checks.md

 occurrences
 : description
   : The number of event occurrences that must occur before an event is handled for the check.
+  _NOTE: Sensu Enterprise users will need to define `occurrences` as part of `handle_when` configuration, see  [Built in Filters](enterprise-built-in-filters#the-handlewhen-filter) for more information._
 : required
   : false
 : type